We are experiencing the most significant shift in leadership training and professional development in decades.

-So if our new generation of managers isn’t in love with our current solutions from classroom training to online learning catalogs, what do they want?
+So, if our new generation of managers isn’t in love with our current solutions, from classroom training to online learning catalogues, what do they want?

-- Self-awareness is the foundation of great leadership and it’s likely you are already investing a lot in this area.
-From personality assessments, communication styles, and strength profiles we spend a lot to discover what makes each manager tick.
+- Self-awareness is the foundation of great leadership, and you are likely already investing a lot in this area.
+From personality assessments, communication styles, and strength profiles, we spend a lot to discover what makes each manager tick.
 But are you using that data to personalize your training programs?
 When training on delegation do you explain to highly conscientious managers that they need to be careful not to micromanage?
 Does your training explain to managers low in conscientiousness that they need to delegate, not just dump?

 - Coaching.
 One of the big ironies in our industry is that the people who get executive coaches are the ones who already have the most experience.
 Who (or what) coaches your front-line managers?
 Do they have a new developmental goal every quarter?
 Do they have someone to motivate them, and to hold them accountable?

 - On Demand.
 Nobody wants to travel to a remote seminar.
 Nobody has the time to be away from their desk for several days.
 Modern learners have been informally trained to look things up on Google or YouTube.
 How much of your leadership development curriculum is available at any time?
 How many minutes does it take to go from the desire to learn something, and the learning intervention itself?

 - Ongoing (long-term).Too often training is delivered as a “one and done” event.
 Numerous studies have shown that we quickly forget much of what we learn in our day(s) long training programs, and very little ever gets applied.
 Rather than viewing management training as a “boot camp” style event, how can training become continuous?